filipsmoczkiewicz/filipsmoczkiewicz/README.md

 ---

-### 👨‍💻 I'm a Frond-end Web Developer based in Warsaw, Poland.
+### My name is Filip and I'm a Frond-end Web Developer 👨‍💻 based in Warsaw, Poland.

+I'm passionate about design and general look and feel of everything around me.
+I pay particular attention to any website and app UI and as such I'm learning
+how to create the most user-friendly, responsive and beautiful webpages.

 ---